mnater/Hyphenator/en_reportProblems.md

 ## A good description ##
   * Gives me an exact description of the problem (what do you see / see not, what happens / happens not, what is expected)
   * Tells me what **version** you where using before the error occurred.
-  * Tells me in wich version the error occurred.
+  * Tells me in which version the error occurred (also make sure to use the [latest version](https://github.com/mnater/Hyphenator/releases/latest))
-  * Tells me what **browser** or other environment with wich version on which system you where using (or simply: in all browsers)
+  * Tells me what **browser** or other environment with which version on which system you where using (or simply: in all browsers)
   * Gives me a **link or a file**, where I can see and reproduce the problem live or on my system.
 A screenshot is fine, too but a html-page is highly preferred.

 ## How do I work, when I get a issue report? ##